Sex and religion:

 Judaism:

-Judaism, sex and reproduction are the holiest of acts, permitting one to imitate God, "The Creator".
+In traditional Judaism, sex and reproduction are the holiest of acts, permitting one to imitate God, "The Creator".
 There are, however, many boundaries and guidelines.
 Within the boundaries, there are virtually no outright strictures.
 Judaism forbids sexual relations outside of heterosexual marriage, maintains biblical strictures on relations within marriage including observance of Niddah, a prohibition on relations for a period including the menstrual period, and Tzniut, requirements of modest dress and behavior.
 According to Judaism, sex is a mitzvah (Gift from God) and should be explored and cherished.

 Sex determination, Human sexuality: